saberraz/qgis-foss4guk-2016/2016-05-29-qgis-code-sprint-foss4guk.markdown

 	<img src="http://uk.osgeo.org/images/animatedship.svg" alt="Issue Reporting"/>
 </center>

-The Open Source community in the UK will get together for another great FOSS4G meeting from 14 to 16 of June in Southampton.
+The Open Source community in the UK will get together for another great [FOSS4G meeting from 14 to 16 of June in Southampton](http://uk.osgeo.org/foss4guk2016/).

-QGIS has already established itself as one of the major Open Source GIS applications.
+[QGIS](http://qgis.org/en/site/) has already established itself as one of the major Open Source GIS applications.
 To help the community to contribute back to the project, we are running a code sprint.

 <!-- more -->

 The code sprint session will not require prior knowledge of coding, so all participants are welcome to join.
+Make sure you will need your laptop!

 There will be several power users and plugin developers to help with the code sprint.
 There will be 3 topics covered during the code sprint: